-These financial statements are solely prepared for the use of consolidation with the holding company and not for any other purposes.
+These financial statements are solely prepared for the use of consolidation with the holding company and preparation of APR certificate by ultimate Holding Co and not for any other purposes.
 It has been confirmed by the group auditors that signing of the statements of financial position on page 6 by a director is not required.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Stuart Wood FCA (Senior Statutory Auditor)
+John Hegney FCCA (Senior Statutory Auditor)

-for and on behalf of Curo Professional Services Ltd, Statutory Auditors
+for and on behalf of Folkes Worton LLP, Statutory Auditors